 Heart rate (beats/min) = 600 / number of large squares between two R waves.

 It is easier to determine the heart rate with the aid of an ECG ruler that simply lets you read the rate on its scale.

 Step 2: Heart Rhythm

-In regards to the heart rhythm, you should take care to find out if the P waves are a sign of atrial excitation.
-If every P wave is followed by a QRS complex, you are dealing with a sinus rhythm.
-If the P waves are irregular, a sinus arrhythmia is present.
-If the P waves are missing altogether, the following differential diagnoses are to be considered:
+When interpreting the heart rhythm, you should look for P waves, which a sign of atrial excitation.
+When every P wave is followed by a QRS complex, then the ECG shows sinus rhythm.
+If the P waves are irregular, a sinus arrhythmia is likely present.
+If the P waves are missing altogether, the following differential diagnoses should be considered: